Jim Welsh

 Jim Welsh is well-known for the bestselling book “Introduction in Pascal”, several editions appeared, followed by “Introduction to Modula-2”.

-Also did he work on porting the CDC6000 Pascal compiler from ETH to Belfast on the ICL1900.
-At first this was the MK1 compiler, a second with improved error handling was the MK2, see below for the article “Two 1900 compilers”.
+Also he and his team worked on porting the CDC6000 Pascal compiler from ETH to Belfast on the ICL1900.
+At first this was the MK1 compiler, a second with improved error handling was the MK2, see below for the sopurces of MK2 and the article “Two 1900 compilers”.

 After several years of improving that compiler, a completely new compiler for the ICL1900 and ICL2900 was written by the team in Belfast: Pascal Plus (see the manual below) that enhanced standard Pascal with modularity and concurrency.

-Being involved with the standardization and Validation efforts, made Jim Welsh, with Atholl Hay, write the “A Model Implementation of Standard Pascal”, a fully validated Standard Pascal (ISO7185) compiler.
+Being involved with the standardization and Validation efforts, Jim Welsh, with Atholl Hay, developed the “A Model Implementation of Standard Pascal”, a fully validated Standard Pascal (ISO7185) compiler.
 Sources are available, it requires a fully standard ISO7185 Pascal compiler to compile.
 Book and sources below.

 Articles by Jim Welsh (and colleagues)